Rohitmallade/Medicine-Recommendation-System-/README.md

 # Medicine-Recommendation-System 💊

 This recommendation system is supposed to recommend any medicine/drug on the basis of the search result.
-The main aim is to recommend any alternative/substitute to be used in place of searched medicine.
+The main aim is to recommend any alternative/substitute to be used instead of searched medicine.

 ### Steps to Open Localhost for application: 🌐
 > 1. Clone Github Repository.